Deakin University: Academic reputation

-In the 2026 Quacquarelli Symonds World University Rankings (published 2025), the university attained a tied position of #207 (14th nationally).
+In the 2027 Quacquarelli Symonds World University Rankings (published 2026), the university attained a position of #227 (14th nationally).

 In the Times Higher Education World University Rankings 2026 (published 2025), the university attained a position of #201–250 (tied 11–13th nationally).

-In the 2025 Academic Ranking of World Universities, the university attained a position of #201–300 (tied 9–13th nationally).
+In the 2026 Academic Ranking of World Universities, the university attained a position of #201–300 (tied 9–12th nationally).

-In the 2025–2026 U.S. News & World Report Best Global Universities, the university attained a tied position of #173 (11th nationally).
+In the 2026-2027 U.S. News & World Report Best Global Universities, the university attained a position of #142 (10th nationally).

-In the CWTS Leiden Ranking 2024, (Note: The CWTS Leiden Ranking is based on P (top 10%).) the university attained a position of #230 (9th nationally).

 Student outcomes

 The Australian Government's QILT (Note: Abbreviation for Quality Indicators for Learning and Teaching.) conducts national surveys documenting the student life cycle from enrolment through to employment.
 These surveys place more emphasis on criteria such as student experience, graduate outcomes and employer satisfaction than perceived reputation, research output and citation counts.

 In the 2023 Employer Satisfaction Survey, graduates of the university had an overall employer satisfaction rate of 84.2%.

 In the 2023 Graduate Outcomes Survey, graduates of the university had a full-time employment rate of 80.1% for undergraduates and 90% for postgraduates.
 The initial full-time salary was for undergraduates and for postgraduates.

 In the 2023 Student Experience Survey, undergraduates at the university rated the quality of their entire educational experience at 81.1% meanwhile postgraduates rated their overall education experience at 81.2%.